 First is the Notification date.
 The is the date on which ERCOT sends the initial Mass Transition Market Notice to affected parties informing them that a Mass Transition will occur as a result of a Market participant default, also known as the pre-launch stage in the process.

-Nexr, is Calendar Day 0 – this is the date that ERCOT sends the 814_03TS, Enrollment Notifications Request to the TDSPs.
+Next, is Calendar Day 0 – this is the date that ERCOT sends the 814_03TS, Enrollment Notifications Request to the TDSPs.
 This can occur on the Notification date.

 The Mass Transition Date is the Scheduled Meter Read or SMRD that will be equal to Calendar Day 0 plus two days.
 This will be the date requested in the 814_03 TS transaction from ERCOT to the TDSPs.
 POLR CRs will be responsible for impacted ESI IDs no earlier than the Mass Transition effective date during a POLR event.